Residual Multi-Fidelity Neural Network Computing: Numerical examples

 {\bf MC sampling.} We next compute ${\mathbb E}[Q]$ by \eqref{A_RMFNNMC} and \eqref{A_HFMC} and compare their complexities.
 Figure \ref{Ex1_conv_tols} (left) shows the CPU time as a function of tolerance.
-The computational cost of a direct high-fidelity MC computation \eqref{A_HFMC} is ${\mathcal O}(\varepsilon_{ {\text{TOL}}}^{-2.5})$, following \eqref{HFMC_cost_tol} and noting that the order of accuracy of RK2 is $q=2$, and that the time-space dimension of the problem is $\gamma = 1$.
-On the other hand, if we only consider the prediction time of the proposed residual multi-fidelity method, excluding the training costs, the cost is ${\mathcal {O}(\varepsilon_{ {\text{TOL}}}^{-2})}$, which is much less than the cost of high-fidelity MC sampling.
+The computational cost of a direct high-fidelity MC computation \eqref{A_HFMC} is ${\mathcal O}(\varepsilon_{TOL}^{-2.5})$, following \eqref{HFMC_cost_tol} and noting that the order of accuracy of RK2 is $q=2$, and that the time-space dimension of the problem is $\gamma = 1$.
+On the other hand, if we only consider the prediction time of the proposed residual multi-fidelity method, excluding the training costs, the cost is ${\mathcal {O}(\varepsilon_{TOL}^{-2})}$, which is much less than the cost of high-fidelity MC sampling.
 When adding the training costs, we observe that although for large tolerances the training cost is large, as the tolerance decreases, the training costs become negligible compared to the total CPU time.
-Overall, the cost of the proposed method approaches ${\mathcal O}(\varepsilon_{ {\text{TOL}}}^{-2})$ as tolerance decreases, and hence, the smaller the tolerance, the more gain in computational cost when employing the proposed method over high-fidelity MC sampling.
+Overall, the cost of the proposed method approaches ${\mathcal O}(\varepsilon_{TOL}^{-2})$ as tolerance decreases, and hence, the smaller the tolerance, the more gain in computational cost when employing the proposed method over high-fidelity MC sampling.
 This can also be seen by \eqref{RMFNNMC_cost_tol} noting that $\max(p + \gamma/q, 2+\hat{p}) = \max(0.5 + 0.5,2+\hat{p}, ) = 2+ \hat{p}$, where $\hat{p}>0$ is very small.
-Finally, Figure \ref{Ex1_conv_tols} (right) shows the relative error as a function of tolerance for the proposed method, verifying that the tolerance is met with 1$\%$ failure probability.
+We note that while we observe significant cost reductions at the tested tolerances, training neural networks to achieve very small tolerances can be challenging, and what is required to do this in practice, be it additional training data or optimization time is not rigorously understood \cite{adcock2021gap}.
+Therefore, we do not assert that the demonstrated scaling will necessarily apply in these extremely small tolerance scenarios.
+Finally, Figure \ref{Ex1_conv_tols} (right) shows 20 instances of the relative error as a function of tolerance computed as 4 Monte Carlo simulations from each of the 5 independent network training runs.
+We see considerable variance in the network performance across different training runs, but even taking this variance into account, we meet the desired tolerance across all simulations.